cmaneu/WorkshopPowerBI/Lab2 - Model - Velib - English version.md

 4. Create a measure that subtracts the `ScenarioDisponibilite` value from the number of available bikes.
 5. Create a slicer with the column from the disconnected table as the choice.
 6. In a matrix, display the station names, the number of available bikes, and the new measure created in step 4.
 Play with the slicer to test the measure.

----

-Let me know if you'd like any refinements!